-FAQ: How to install, reinstall, upgrade and activate Windows 10 | ZDNet
+How to install, reinstall, upgrade and activate Windows 10 | ZDNet

 Do I need a product key to install or reinstall Windows 10?

-If you upgrade over a properly activated copy of Windows 7 or Windows 8.1, you do not need a product key and you will not be prompted to enter one.
+If you upgrade over a properly activated copy of Windows 7 or Windows 8.1, you can run Setup from within your current Windows installation and you will not be prompted to enter a product key.
 After the upgrade is complete, your new copy of Windows 10 will be activated with what Microsoft calls a "digital license."

-If you are using bootable installation media to perform a clean install on a PC that was previously upgraded and given a digital license, you do not need to enter a product key.
-(When you see the prompt to enter a key, click the Skip this step option.)
-The system will be activated after the installation is complete.
+If you are using bootable installation media to perform a clean install on a PC that was previously upgraded, you do not need to enter a product key.
+(When you see the prompt to enter a key, click the I don't have a product key option.)

+Because the PC received a digital license as part of its earlier upgrade, Windows 10 will be automatically activated after the installation is complete.

 If you are using bootable installation media to perform a clean install on a PC that has never been upgraded to Windows 10 and activated, you will need to enter a product key.
-Beginning with build 10586, you can enter a product key from a matching edition of Windows 7, Windows 8, or Windows 8.1.
+You can enter a product key from Windows 10 or from a matching edition of Windows 7, Windows 8, or Windows 8.1.
 Residents of the United States who don't own a qualifying Windows license can skip entering a product key and purchase a license online from the Windows Store after setup is complete.

 How do digital licenses work?

-When you upgrade over an existing, activated copy of Windows 7 or Windows 8.1, the Setup program checks the current activation status.
-If it determines the installation is properly activated, it contacts the Microsoft Store and generates a license certificate that is linked to that hardware.
-(A Microsoft Account is not required for this step.)
+When you upgrade over an existing, activated copy of Windows, the Setup program checks the current activation status.
+If it determines the installation is properly activated, it contacts a Microsoft activation server and generates a license certificate that is linked to that hardware.
+(A Microsoft account is not required for this step; the license is generated for the device, not for its owner.)

 This automatic activation process is identical whether you use an ISO file to start the upgrade or do so from the downloaded upgrade files.

-Note: [This article has been updated to reflect Windows 10 version 1803.]